RodolphVanRomondt/Cinemate/README.md

 [https://cinemate-app.onrender.com](https://cinemate-app.onrender.com)

 ## Description
-This is a website that we allow its users to search for a specific movie and have information about it.
+This is a website that will allow its users to search for a specific movie and have information about it.

 ## Features
 - Allow users to create a profile